jjbernal/spritehut/doc/spec/spritehut-spec.md

 ### Mona

 Mona is a very special liberal-arts degree student.
-She dyes her hair in *vibrant* colours (at least **three**, for good measure) and uses an extremely expensive computer that she bought by mortgaging her future grandchildrens' university funds, just like every other aspiring designer in the city.
+She dyes her hair in *vibrant* colors (at least **three**, for good measure) and uses an extremely expensive computer that she bought by mortgaging her future grandchildrens' university funds, just like every other aspiring designer in the city.
 "But it *was* **totally worth it**!", she yells from the end of the corridor.
 Yeah, sure.

 She's interested in pixel art as long as it is not *too mainstream*, so right now it's a little early for her to jump off the retro bandwagon, but it's certainly starting to get crowded there.
 She uses **Sprite Hut** once in a while when she forgets her luxurious notebook at home and she has to use a good ol' PC in school.